fastrodev/fastro.dev/content/en/docs/quickstart/create-entry-point-file.md

 ---
 title: "Create entry point file"
-description: "How to create entry point file"
+description: "Create main.ts file.
+This will be the entry point of Deno CLI."
-lead: "How to create entry point file"
+lead: "Create main.ts file.
+This will be the entry point of Deno CLI."
 date: 2020-10-18T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false